eclipse-ditto/ditto-examples/mqtt-bidirectional/README.md

 #### Create MQTT Connection

-Before we can use mqtt we have to open a mqtt connection in ditto.
-We can do this by using the [DevOps commands](https://www.eclipse.org/ditto/installation-operating.html#devops-commands).
+Before we can use mqtt, we have to open a mqtt connection in Eclipse-Ditto.
+We can do this by using the [DevOps Commands](https://www.eclipse.org/ditto/installation-operating.html#devops-commands).
 In this case we need the *Piggyback Commands* to open a new connection.

 To use these commands we have to send a `POST` Request to the URL `http://localhost:8080/devops/piggyback/connectivity?timeout=10000`.

 The body of the request defines our command:

+> *Important(!)*
+>
-> *Important*: The authorized user for devops commnads is:
+> The authorized user for devops commnads is:
 >
 > User: devops
 >